SV Load and Store

 Remapped LD/ST

-In the propagation page the concept of "Remapping" is described.
+In the remap page the concept of "Remapping" is described.
 Whilst it is expensive to set up (2 64-bit opcodes minimum) it provides a way to arbitrarily perform 1D, 2D and 3D "remapping" of up to 64 elements worth of LDs or STs.
 The usual interest in such re-mapping is for example in separating out 24-bit RGB channel data into separate contiguous registers.
 NEON covers this as shown in the diagram below:

 Thus we do not need to provide specialist LD/ST "Structure Packed" opcodes because the generic abstracted concept of "Remapping", when applied to LD/ST, will give that same capability, with far more flexibility.